 Oversize books are in a separate section at the back of the ground floor.
 If you have any difficulty locating the book you need, please ask at the issue desk.
 The staff will be happy to help.

-All readers are able to access the shelves to fetch their own books.
 There are two main classification schemes in operation for German: